 In early 1882, Bertha, now 42, formed a relationship with a wealthy, married New York businessman, Carl Voegel.
-At about the same time as Bertha was beginning this affair, Arthur (19) played a cruel prank on Emil.
-Arthur arranged for the New York Dramatic Mirror print a notice that Emil (21) was engaged to a popular new actress, a beauty named Emma Carson.
+At about the same time as Bertha was beginning this affair, Arthur ( age 19) played a cruel prank on Emil.
+Arthur arranged for the New York Dramatic Mirror print a notice that Emil ( age 21) was engaged to a popular new actress, a beauty named Emma Carson.
 The notice forced the young actress to protest that it was not true.
-The Dramatic Mirror retracted the story.
+The Dramatic Mirror retracted the story the next week.

 A month later, in April 1882, Emil was arrested for perpetrating a series of thefts that had occurred in the boarding house.
 He plead guilty, and confessed that he had spent the proceeds of his robberies “in dissipation.”
 Thanks to the entreaties of his parents, his sentencing was suspended.

 Later that autumn, Bertha ran away with Carl Voegel to San Francisco.
 They presented themselves as “Mr. and Mrs. Voegel,” though both were still legally married to others.
 In November, 1882, Bertha filed papers for divorce from William A. Voegtlin, claiming that he was cruel and intemperate.
 William A. Voegtlin visited California in March of 1883, working for theaters there.
 He was served with the divorce papers.
 In April, he filed a cross-suit accusing Bertha of adultery.